 Both criminal and civil actions against UCC, UCIL and some of UCIL’s officers and employees were commenced soon after the gas leak.
-Using the links provided and your own independent research, answer the following question:
+From your independent research, answer the following question:

 ‘Has legal action been successful in ensuring that those responsible for the Bhopal tragedy are held accountable and that victims are adequately compensated?
 If not, why not?’

 Amnesty International report (2004) Clouds of Injustice: Bhopal Disaster 20 Years On.

 Website of the Union Carbide Bhopal Information Center.